 Fort Bravo

-Fort Bravo didn’t make a great first impression.
-The outer streets feel neglected and a bit run-down, but once you step onto the main street the whole place lifts.
+For us, Fort Bravo didn’t make a great first impression.
+The outer streets feel neglected and a bit run-down, which is a real shame if they were once part of the film sets too.
+However, once you step onto the main street the whole atmosphere changes with cowboys roaming the streets and Can Can girls hanging out in the saloon.

 A quick tip: once you’ve parked, follow the horse paddocks and enter from that side.
 It drops you straight onto the main street where everything actually looks impressive.